 Although I had attended various yoga classes throughout my life I had not attended one for several years.
 After years of bouts of clinical depression I started to attend a Dru yoga class and soon felt the benefits not only physically, but on a deeper emotional level.

 After attending several workshops and retreats I felt drawn to learning more and applied to undertake my teacher training as my own personal journey.
 As I learnt more, this changed to a feeling of wanting to share this yoga with others.
 I have been teaching a class for Activity in Retirement for 3 years and taught for Age UK for 1 year.
-Earlier this year I also completed my teacher training in meditation.
+I also completed my teacher training in meditation.

 Yoga keeps me calm, balanced and happy, it completes my day.